Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Problem Formulation

-Following the most standard MAD settings \cite{du2023improving, park2025maporl}, we formulate MAD as a $T$-steps iterative generation process among $N$ agents, where the agents are parameterized by LLM parameters $\{\pi_{\theta_i}\}_{i=1}^N$.
-For a given problem $x\sim\mathcal{D}$ sampled from the task dataset, there exists a ground truth answer as $y^*$.
-For math reasoning tasks, the reasoning process can be diverse, but the answer is usually numerically unique and can often be precisely verified through string matching against ground truth answer\footnote{With a slight abuse of notation, we use $y$ to represent both the full responses and the extracted final answers throughout the paper.}.
-At each round $t \in \{1, \dots, T\}$, agent $i$ generates a response $y_{i,t}$ conditioned on the original problem $x$ and a changing context $c_{i,t}$ as $y_{i,t}\sim\pi_{\theta_i}(\cdot \mid x, c_{i,t})$, where the context includes the reference solutions from other agents and additional debate instructions.
-In the first round, the models usually answers the original question $x$ directly, where the auxiliary context $c_{i,0}$ is empty.
+Following standard MAD settings \cite{du2023improving, park2025maporl}, we formulate MAD as a $T$-steps iterative generation process among $N$ agents, where the agents are parameterized by LLM parameters $\{\pi_{\theta_i}\}_{i=1}^N$.
+For a given problem $x\sim\mathcal{D}$ sampled from the dataset, there exists a ground truth answer as $y^*$.
+For math tasks, the reasoning process can be diverse, but the answer is usually numerically unique and can often be precisely verified through string matching against ground truth answer.\footnote{With a slight abuse of notation, we use $y$ to represent both the full responses and the extracted final answers throughout the paper.} At each round $t \in \{0, \dots, T\}$, agent $i$ generates a response $y_{i,t}$ conditioned on the original problem $x$ and a changing context $c_{i,t}$ as $y_{i,t}\sim\pi_{\theta_i}(\cdot \mid x, c_{i,t})$, where the context includes the reference solutions from other agents and additional debate instructions.
+In the initial round $t=0$, the models usually answer the original question $x$ directly, where the auxiliary context $c_{i,0}$ is empty.
 Formally, this response $y_{i,t}$ with $L$ tokens is generated autoregressively by agent $i$ as follows:

-The response usually contains intermediate reasoning steps before generating the final answer, which may be enclosed with special symbols \texttt{<think>} in the reasoning models such as OpenAI o1 and DeepSeek-R1 \cite{openai_o1, guo2025deepseek}.
-Although there are various information schemes for MAD prompts \cite{li2024improving, liu2024groupdebate, chen2024reconcile}, we define a uniform context mapping function $\Phi$ that constructs the input context for each agent based on the global history of peer responses from the previous rounds as
+The response usually contains intermediate reasoning steps before generating the final answer, which may be enclosed with special symbols \texttt{</think>} in the reasoning models such as OpenAI o1 and DeepSeek-R1 \cite{openai_o1, guo2025deepseek}.
+Although there are various information schemes for MAD prompts \cite{li2024improving, liu2024groupdebate, chen2024reconcile}, we define a uniform context mapping function $\Phi$ that constructs the input context for each agent based on the global history of peer responses from the previous rounds as $c_{i,t} = \Phi_i(\{Y_k\}_{k=1}^{t-1}, \mathcal{G}, \mathcal{P})$, where $Y_k = \{y_{1, k}, \dots, y_{N, k}\}$ represents all agents' responses in debate turn $k$, communication topology $\mathcal{G}$ determines the range of peer agents responses that agent $i$ can access (e.g., fully connected graphs and directed graphs).
+Agent role prompts $\mathcal{P}$ determine how each agent utilizes and processes peer agents responses, such as concatenation, introducing additional LLM for summarization, and specific role instructions.
+At the final turn $T$, the system prediction results $\hat{y} = \Psi(Y_T)$ will be distilled from all agents' responses $Y_T$ by an aggregation function $\Psi$, such as majority voting \cite{du2023improving}, Elo \cite{zhang2025debate4math}, and LLM-as-a-Judge \cite{zhu2023judgelm}.